Michael Franzese: Personal life

-Franzese has been married twice.
-Franzese lives in Newport Beach, California with his wife, Camille Garcia, and their seven children.
+Franzese is a Christian.
+He has been married twice.
+He lives in Newport Beach, California with his wife, Camille Garcia, and has seven children.
 Franzese met his current wife in 1984, while shooting the film Knights of the City in Ft.
 Lauderdale, Florida.
 His wife, a Christian, also influenced him in his decision to leave the mob.

-In 2010, Franzese's brother John Franzese Jr. testified against his father Sonny Franzese in a racketeering case after wearing a wire during conversations with his father.
-Michael described his brother as a "nobody in the mob life", and that his father felt "sick" that his son had "betrayed him like this".
-His father was sentenced to eight years in prison, and was released from prison in 2017 at the age of 100, dying three years later.
+In 2010, Franzese's brother John Franzese Jr. testified against their father Sonny Franzese in a racketeering case after wearing a wire during conversations with him.
+Michael described his brother as a "nobody in the mob life", and that his father "felt sick" that one of his sons had "betrayed him like this".
+Sonny Franzese was sentenced to eight years in prison, and was released from prison in 2017 at the age of 100, dying three years later.